DR Class 252: Deployment at DB Cargo and Railion

 After the locomotives came to DB Cargo in 1998, the four locomotives seemed to be in a bad way, because as a very small class, they were likely to be retired soon.
 In mid-1998, 156 002 suffered damage in a shunting accident.
 At around the same time, most of the locomotives were due for main inspections.
 Thanks in part to the commitment of the factory in Dresden, it was possible to arrange for renewed main inspections (IS 703) despite the loner status of the class 156, which took until the beginning of 2002 for the 156 004 due to a missing spare part.
 The 156 003 was given a new traffic red livery with Railion lettering and lost its oriental red paint with bib.

 On the occasion of the Dresden Steam Locomotive Festival in June 2002, all four locomotives were once again presented to visitors at the Dresden Altstadt depot.

 The locomotives continued to run freight trains to their original destinations for several days.
-At the same time, consideration was given to transferring the locomotives to the Franconian Forest from February 4, 2002 in order to use them on the Franconian Forest ramp in banking service and to replace the significantly older class 150 locomotives.
-Investigations showed that the locomotives would only be suitable for this use to a limited extent and so they were ordered to be withdrawn from service on December 15, 2002.
+At the same time, consideration was given to transferring the locomotives to the Franconian Forest from 4 February 2002 in order to use them on the Franconian Forest incline in banking service and to replace the significantly older class 150 locomotives.
+Investigations showed that the locomotives would only be suitable for this use to a limited extent and so they were ordered to be withdrawn from service on 15 December 2002.

-Although planned for December, the locomotives were already parked on October 18, 2002 and stored in the Dresden-Friedrichstadt freight yard in a preserved state.
+Although planned for December, the locomotives were already parked on 18 October 2002 and stored in the Dresden-Friedrichstadt freight yard in a preserved state.
 In contrast to other series parked at the same time, it was planned from the outset to sell the locomotives rather than scrap them.
 The storage nevertheless left damage to some of the machines, for example rainwater penetrated 156 002 during the storage period.